Determining Personal Injury Settlement Amounts for Different Injuries

 What Are Special Damages?

-“Special damages” is a term that is used in personal injury settlement negotiations.
+“Special damages” is a term that is used in settlement negotiations.
 It is basically the present value of the property damage, lost wages and medical expenses.
 These damages are considered out of pocket damages and are normally concrete and identifiable.

 The insurance company handling settlement negotiations normally isn’t receptive to pain or suffering.
 The recent trend has been to offer less for pain, suffering and other damages than in the past.